kitao/pyxel/README.md

 ### Linux

-Install the required packages in a way appropriate for each distribution.
+Install the required packages in a way appropriate for each distribution. [glfw](http://www.glfw.org/) must be version 3.2.1 or higher.

 **Arch:**